OpenBankingUK/knowledge-base-pub/standards/Functional FAQ/CompanyName.md

 A company name is the registered legal entity name of the business.
 This is also referred to as the Organisation Name or Business Name and is usually the name that will appear on the relevant NCA register, as well as, the eIDAS certificate.

 ### **What is a Trading Name?**
 A trading name is a name (or names) used by a person, partnership or company for carrying out business, which is not the same as their own name or official registered name.
-The trading name is the customer-facing entity name of the company or the name of a brand or product owned by the company.
+The trading name is the customer-facing entity name of the company or the name of a brand or product owned by the company and should be registered with the FCA.

 ### **What is an Agent?**
 Under the PSRs, an agent means a person or entity who acts on behalf of an authorised payment institution or a small payment institution in the provision of payment service.
+Agents are registered with the FCA under their principal’s entry.

 For more guidance from FCA refer to https://www.fca.org.uk/firms/agency-models-under-psd2